• RolandNote™Country Music Database Searches

 Mar 7, 2001

-The Recording Industry Association of America and the National Endowment for the Arts cite 365 titles as Songs of the Century, including more than 50 country recordings.
-Among them: Lee Ann Womack's "I Hope You Dance," featuring The Sons Of The Desert
+The Recording Industry Association of America and the National Endowment for the Arts cite 365 Songs of the Century, including more than 50 country titles.
+Among them: Lee Ann Womack's "I Hope You Dance," featuring Sons Of The Desert

 May 9, 2001